RaymondJiangkw/screeps_script/src/tool/marketCalculator/README.md

         "U":2175
     },
     "cooldown":2905,
-    "recipes":[        // Notice that "microship" does appear in the "recipes" but still apear in the "components".
+    "recipes":[        // Notice that "microship" does not appear in the "recipes" but still apear in the "components".
         ["utrium_bar",435],
         ["reductant",425],
         ["wire",267],